Why User Experience Matters

 The User Experience (UX), or how someone feels when they use a technology product, involves all kinds of tangibles and intangibles that make or break a design.
 There are significant benefits to keeping User Experience front and center in the design process.

 Benefits of User Experience Design

 - Enhanced Customer Satisfaction

 - Developer Direction

 Identifying UX needs is important on all projects.
 But projects which can gain the most involve complex flows; generally anything that takes more than five screens to execute.
-Fricke said such projects can often benefit from a rapid prototype to solicit client input early.
+Such projects can often benefit from a rapid prototype to solicit client input early.

-“Generally, any site that involves online sales should include UX design.
-Potential customers will leave very quickly if the user experience is not good,” Fricke said.
-“This is also true for startup sites.
+Any site that involves online sales should include UX design.
+Potential customers will leave very quickly if the user experience is not good.
+Startup sites benefit from UX design.
 Research can figure out what the user is thinking and help determine the best flow possible.
-Then user testing can help validate the design.”
+Then user testing can help validate the design.

 Determining what users need first, before developers go down a complex development path, is beneficial to all involved.
 It removes guesswork and stress for developers since they will have a greater understanding of the desired outcome.
 Clients define their vision for the product early, then provide feedback as the process unfolds.
 And perhaps most importantly, the end-user will have an enhanced opportunity to enjoy a positive experience.